 Enjoying the beach is hard to do when it’s packed with summer vacation traffic and crowds.
-While you’ll find exactly the same atmosphere during the winter high season in our number two most popular city to visit, Ft.
-Lauderdale, the mild weather, excellent culinary scene and plentiful shopping make it all worth it.
+While you’ll find exactly the same atmosphere during the winter high season in Fort Lauderdale, the mild weather, excellent culinary scene and plentiful shopping make it all worth it.

 Los Angeles is home to a plethora of famous landmarks and attractions, not to mention just an hour or two away from the mountains, desert and beach.
 No matter what types of activities you’re interested in participating in during your winter vacation, whether it’s sightseeing, skiing or shopping, Los Angeles serves as a Southern California hub for it all.

-What to do: If you’d like a little culture, spend a day visiting the Museum of Natural History, MOCA or the Getty.
-The iconic Hollywood Blvd. and Rodeo Drive are also popular tourist destinations, while there are a number of nearby ski destinations surrounding the city.
+What to do: If you’d like a little culture, spend a day visiting the Museum of Natural History, MOCA, or the Getty.
+The iconic Hollywood Boulevard and Rodeo Drive are also popular tourist destinations, while there are a number of nearby ski destinations surrounding the city.
 And don’t forget — Disneyland is just an hour away.

 How to save: Winter is definitely off-season in L.A., so the costs for attending major attractions, museums and theme parks won’t be at their exorbitant summer highs.
 In fact, the city is so big, you’ll probably have trouble packing in all the low-cost activities there are to do in one stay.
 About.com offers a directory of deals and discounts for Los Angeles attractions you can use to plan your days and cut costs.

-The Dallas-Fort Worth metroplex offers to distinct experiences connected to be the most popular destination in Texas to visit.
+The Dallas-Fort Worth metroplex offers two distinct experiences connected to being the most popular destination in Texas to visit.
 While Dallas, home to the Cowboys, is invigorated by a sports-loving, urban population, Fort Worth offers the more authentic Texas experience of cowboys and rodeos.